 - Pay the adoption fee (Cash, Check, or PayPal)

 - Voila!
 You head home with your new furry family member

-When can I submit an application for a Kitten?
+What about adopting a Kitten?
+When can I submit an application to adopt a Kitten?

-FAN starts accepting applications for kittens when they’re six (6) weeks of age.
+FAN starts accepting applications for kittens when they’re eight (8) weeks of age.
 This ensures they’re “out of the woods” health-wise.
-As you know (or may not), the first eight (8) weeks for a kitten are the most precarious.
+As you may (or may not) know, the first two months for a kitten are the most precarious.